20 Tips for Choosing Healthy Alcoholic Drinks

 When it comes to the best strategies for weight loss, it’s no surprise that cutting back on alcohol or totally hopping aboard the ol’ sobriety wagon is the ideal option.

-Of course, green tea is the better thing to sip on when it comes to shedding belly fat, but—real talk—sometimes that glass of red wine at happy hour does more goodness for your soul than that 90-minute yoga class does.
+Of course, green tea is the better thing to sip on when it comes to shedding belly fat, but—real talk—sometimes that glass of red wine at happy hour does more good for your soul than that 90-minute yoga class does.

 So, here’s the good news!
 If you’re going to imbibe, there are certainly ways you can incorporate alcohol (in moderation) into your healthy eating plan.